-3. See More of the World
+See More of the World

-There are so many places to explore, whether it’s hiking in a dog-friendly national park, sleeping under the stars at a pet-friendly campground, spending a cozy weekend in a quaint small town, escaping to a tropical pet-friendly paradise, staying at an all-inclusive resort, or taking an epic road trip with Fido.
+There are so many places to explore, whether it’s hiking in a dog-friendly national park, sleeping under the stars at a pet-friendly campground, spending a cozy weekend in a quaint small town, touring a drive-through safari, or taking an epic road trip with Fido.

-4. Chow Down at a Restaurant
+Chow Down at a Restaurant

-5. Learn Some New Tricks
+Learn Some New Tricks

-6. Make Friends at the Dog Park
+Make Friends at the Dog Park

 Keep Those Canines Clean

-8. See the Ocean
+See the Ocean

-Make 2020 the year that Fido gets to put his paws in the ocean and tail in the sand.
+Make 2022 the year that Fido gets to put his paws in the ocean and tail in the sand.
 Plan a vacay at a dog-friendly oceanfront hotel or take a trip to a seaside town where pooches are allowed on the beach.
-May we suggest these beaches on the east, west and Gulf coasts?
+May we suggest these dog beaches on the east, west and Gulf coasts?
 Before you go, check out our tips for a dog-friendly beach vacation.

 Run a Race